runreveal/pql/testdata/Goldens/README.md

   and then inspected for correctness.
 - (Optional) `skip`: If a file called `skip` is present in the directory, the test will not be run.
+- (Optional) `unordered`: If a file called `unordered` is present in the directory, the rows in `output.csv` may appear in any order during the query execution.

 See the [`testdata/Tables` directory](../Tables/) for the tables these tests use.